AliaumeL/circuit-syntax/README.md

 with the name of the circuit you want.
 The list of reserved circuit names and their meaning is described in the constant circuit section of the syntax.

+# Program structure

+A run of the program follow theses steps:

+1. First it will read and parse a text file and produce some raw ast
+2. Then the type checker is going to produce a typed ast (a type is the number of inputs/the number of outputs)
+3. Using the type information a DAG is produced, this DAG is an intermediate representation with no real notion of « gate », for which the link structure is really easy to translate
+4. This DAG is then transformed into a PTG (planar traced graph) which is the "true" representation, this step makes explicit all the structure from the DAG : n-ary forks are made of 2-ary forks, etc ...
+5. The PTG is then iteratively rewritten using the rewrite rules that are sound and complete for the representation
+6. The PTG is written into DOT format (graphviz)
+7. The dot file is compiled into a PDF using `dot -Tpdf`

+The DAG structure is here for historical reasons and will ultimately be removed, but right now it serves debugging purpose.

+* `ast.ml` : description of the typed and untyped ast
+* `lexer.ml` : the lexer that prepares a file before parsing
+* `parser.ml` : the parser that produces ast
+* `dags.ml` : the definition of a DAG and the operations on them
+* `compiler.ml` : uses a typed ast and the operations on DAGs to build a DAG corresponding to the ast
+* `solver.ml` : some solver for linear systems that is used to infer types
+* `typesystem.ml` : the algorithm that produces the set of constraints to infer the types of the expressions
+* `ptg.ml` : definitions of ptgs and basic operations on them
+* `rewriting.ml` : the rewriting rules for PTGs
+* `circuits.ml` : the main entry point, is also doing the dot output, the DAG->PTG conversion and controls the rewriting calls